 2. SkinCeuticals Discoloration Defense

-It has kojic acid as well as tranexamic acid, which is super powerful in preventing skin discolorations including melasma.
-The fragrance-free niacinamide serum also packs enzymes for superficial exfoliation, which contributes to fading dark posts too.
+Both of these are known skin brighteners to treat discolorations and uneven skin tone.
+The formula also packs enzymes for superficial exfoliation.
 So if hyperpigmentation is a concern, add this brightening niacinamide serum into your routine.
 And start using sunscreen!

 Key Ingredients: 5% niacinamide, tranexamic acid, kojic acid